| PART I: Environmental

 but because of a long absence of disastrous hurricanes along most of the coast,

+even longtime residents have little hurricane experience.
 The total amount of real property exposed to the risk of

 hurricanes is staggering.
 Hurricane Andrew in 1992 caused estimated direct